 Nobody in Valkyrie Profile 2 Silmeria expected that Lezard Valenth was actually a time-shifted version of himself from the future.
 By the time anyone figured it out, he had outwitted everybody, forcing the survivors into an Enemy Mine to beat him.

 The demon from Clash At Demonhead showed up with little foreshadowing (unless you count the fact that he lives on Mount Demonhead), and mucked up things for both the hero and the bad guys.
-He's arguably a subversion, though- the hero kills the demon after a little sidequest, and then the plot picks up right where it left off.
+However, the hero kills the demon after a little sidequest, and then the plot picks up right where it left off.

-The Wild Card Ending of Fallout New Vegas makes the Courier themself this.
-While the major powers of the region, the New California Republic, Caesar's Legion, Mr House, all were busy watching each other and were getting ready to battle for control of the Mojave Wasteland; no-one saw the simple Courier who was shot in the head and left for dead, suddenly come out of nowhere, turn the tables and create a free and independent New Vegas.
+The Wild Card Ending of Fallout: New Vegas makes the Courier themself this.
+While the New California Republic, Caesar's Legion, and Mr. House were busy scheming, some simple Courier who got shot in the head and left for dead crawls out of his or her grave, plays everyone for suckers, and forges a free and independent Mojave.